theodi/synthetic-data-tutorial/README.md

 Now we've gotten to the stage where we'll create a synthetic version of our de-identified data.

-Synthetic data exists on a spectrum from merely the same structure as the original data to carrying most of the statistical patterns of the original dataset.
-The columns all contain data similar in type to the original but vary in how similar they are to the original.
+Synthetic data exists on a spectrum from merely the same columns and datatypes as the original data to carrying most of the statistical patterns of the original dataset.

+The UK's Office of National Statistics has a great report on synthetic data, and the [_Synthetic Data Spectrum_](https://www.ons.gov.uk/methodology/methodologicalpublications/generalmethodology/onsworkingpaperseries/onsmethodologyworkingpaperseriesnumber16syntheticdatapilot?utm_campaign=201903_UK_DataPolicyNetwork&utm_source=hs_email&utm_medium=email&utm_content=70377606&_hsenc=p2ANqtz-9W6ByBext_HsgkTPG1lw2JJ_utRoJSTIeVC5Z2lz3QkzwFQpZ0dp2ns9SZLPqxLJrgWzsjC_zt7FQcBvtIGoeSjZtwNg&_hsmi=70377606#synthetic-dataset-spectrum) section is very good in explaining this.

-We'll make three types of synthetic data.
+For us, we'll create three types of synthetic data.

-1. Random – the values are generated randomly and bare no relation to the statistical patterns in the original data.
+1. Random – the attributes names and datatypes are kept but the values are random and bare no relation to the patterns in the original data.
-2. Independent – The values are similar to the original data but contain no correlation info.
+2. Independent – the attribute names and datatypes are kept, the distributions of each attribute are similar but there is no correlation info kept between attributes.
-3. Correlated – Correlation info is kept in
+3. Correlated – Correlation info is kept in along with attirbute names and datatypes.

 ### DataSynthesizer